JACoW-org/docs-IPAC/docs/InvitedOrals/SPCreview-s.md

 ![](../InvitedOrals/img/abstract_reviewed_2.png)

-### 3. Proposed track is **not** appropriate, abstract to be proposed as oral presentation
+### 3. Proposed track is **not** appropriate, abstract to be proposed as invited oral presentation

 This option is the natural merge of the first two above.
-In practice, follow all the steps described for [case #1](#1-proposed-track-is-appropriate-abstract-to-be-proposed-as-oral-presentation) but, instead of selecting "Accept" in the end, select "**Change track**".
-More details in [case #2](#2-proposed-track-is-not-appropriate-abstract-should-be-left-as-poster-presentation).
+In practice, follow all the steps described for [case #1](#1-proposed-track-is-appropriate-abstract-to-be-proposed-as-invited-oral-presentation) but, instead of selecting "Accept" in the end, select "**Change track**".
+More details in [case #2](#2-proposed-track-is-not-appropriate-abstract-is-not-to-be-proposed-for-invited-oral-presentation).

-### 4. Proposed track is appropriate, abstract should be accepted as poster presentation: leaving a comment (optional)
+### 4. Proposed track is appropriate, abstract is not to be proposed for invited oral presentation: leaving a comment (optional)

 In this case the SPC member should not perform any action.
 However, if the SPC member wishes to leave a comment (in particular for the MC Coordinator, but also for the other SPC members) they first need to click on the "*Leave a comment...*" area towards the bottom of the page: